-At the Hope Lodge, each guest has their own room which all have a private sower that is also handicap accessible.
-Every room is equipped with two Select Comfort Sleep Number beds - one double bed and one twin bed.
+At the Hope Lodge community, each guest has their own room with a private, handicapped-accessible bathroom.
+Every room is equipped with two Select Comfort Sleep Number® beds.
 Linens and towels are also provided.

 Hope Lodge serves an adult cancer patient population.
 Adult cancer patients and one adult caregiver are eligible to stay at Hope Lodge under the following conditions:

 - Must sign a general release and waiver of liability